-Given the Ninja H2's high-speed potential, the brakes chosen were the best available for a mass-production model.
+Given the ultra-high speed range that the Ninja H2R was designed for, the brakes chosen were the best available for a mass-production model.
 Special tuning then ensured that all play was removed from the system, so that when the brakes were called for they would respond immediately.

-- \ A pair of massive ø330 mm Brembo semi-floating discs with a thickness of t5.5 mm deliver superb braking force. - \ Grooves running down the centre of the outer edge of the discs increase their surface area for greater heat dissipation. - \ Dual radial-mount Brembo cast aluminium monobloc calipers grip the front discs.
-The highly rigid opposed 4-piston calipers with Ø30 mm pistons contribute to the Ninja H2's superb braking force, as well as a high-quality image. - \ Brembo radial-pump master cylinder and reservoir receive extra attention before being shipped to Kawasaki.
-Each part is examined and adjusted to eliminate any ineffective (idle) stroke. - \ A large ø250 mm disc generates strong braking force at the rear.
+- A pair of massive ø330 mm Brembo semi-floating discs with a thickness of t5.5 mm deliver superb braking force. - Grooves running down the centre of the outer edge of the discs increase their surface area for greater heat dissipation. - Dual radial-mount Brembo cast aluminium monobloc calipers grip the front discs.
+The highly rigid opposed 4-piston calipers with Ø30 mm pistons contribute to the Ninja H2R's superb braking force, as well as a high-quality image. - Brembo radial-pump master cylinder and reservoir receive extra attention before being shipped to Kawasaki.
+Each part is examined and adjusted to eliminate any ineffective (idle) stroke. - A large ø250 mm disc generates strong braking force at the rear.